Building an Online Card Payment System

 ## How online card payments work

-When a customer makes a purchase with a card, the following happens:
+When your customer makes a purchase with a card, the process unfolds in two stages: authorization and settlement.

 ## Prerequisites